-- You need to develop the right channels and optimize them for a longer period of time.
+- You need to develop the right channels and optimize them over time.

 - You plan to expand your service portfolio (in terms of new products/services, regions served, etc.).